If you’re one of the approximately 57 million freelance workers in the U.S., you might have wondered, “As a freelancer, should I incorporate?”

 - Real estate

 Forming an LLC in the U.S. is relatively easy, especially compared with other options.
 In most states, you can file the required documents and pay a filing fee online.
-Each state is different, so make sure you look up the requirements for your state.
+Each state is different, so make sure you look up the requirements for freelancer registration for your state.

 There are several things you should do as soon as you set up an LLC: